-Nephrite can be found in a creamy white form (known in China as “mutton fat” jade) as well as in a variety of green colors, whereas jadeite shows more color variations, including blue, lavender-mauve, pink, and emerald-green colors.
+Nephrite can be found in a creamy white form (known in China as “mutton fat” jade).
+It is also found in a variety of green colors.
+Whereas jadeite shows more color variations, including blue, lavender-mauve, pink, and emerald-green colors.

 Prehistoric and Historic China

 As early as 6000 BC Dushan Jade was being mined.
 In the Yin Ruins of the Shang Dynasty (1600 BC to 1050 BC) in Anyang, Dushan Jade ornaments were unearthed in the tomb of the Shang kings.

 The vivid green variety became known as Feicui or Kingfisher (feathers) Jade.
 It quickly replaced nephrite as the imperial variety of jade.

-Because of that significance, and the rising middle class in China, today some of the finest jade gemstones are made from jade when found in nuggets of “mutton fat” jade, named for its marbled white consistency.
+Because of that significance, and the rising middle class in China, today some of the finest jade gemstones are made from jade when found in nuggets of “mutton fat” jade.
+It is named for its marbled white consistency.

 Prehistoric and Historic India